wf21cn/Floating-AI-Assistant/PrivacyPolicy.md

 # Privacy Policy

-Last Updated: February 15, 2024
+Last Updated: February 28, 2025

 ## Introduction
 Thank you for using Floating AI Assistant (hereinafter referred to as "the Application").
 This Privacy Policy explains how we handle your information.

 ## Information Collection and Use
 - The Application itself does not collect, store, or transmit any of your personal information
-- When you use the Application to call DeepSeek or OpenAI API, your input will be sent to DeepSeek and OpenAI API servers.
-The processing of this data will comply with DeepSeek and OpenAI API's privacy policies
+- When you use the Application to call DeepSeek API, your input will be sent to DeepSeek API servers.
+The processing of this data will comply with DeepSeek API supplier's privacy policies
 - The Application does not save your chat history locally or in the cloud

 ## Third-Party Services
 The Application uses the following third-party services:
 - DeepSeek API: Used to process your conversation requests.
-Please review [DeepSeek's Privacy Policy](https://platform.deepseek.com/policies) for details
-- OpenAI API: Used to process your conversation requests.
-Please review [OpenAI's Privacy Policy](https://openai.com/policies/privacy-policy) for details
+Please review [siliconflow's Privacy Policy](https://docs.siliconflow.cn/en/legals/privacy-policy) for details

 ## Data Security
 - The Application uses HTTPS encryption to ensure secure communication between you and the AI Provider APIs